 The following are the known board revisions to exist for System 1 hardware:

 There is not enough information currently available from the various online sources to clearly identify which games were released using which main boards, and the prevalence of conversion kits with daughter boards further complicates matters.
 With the large number of board revisions, and lack of overall system identity and branding however, it doesn’t appear that this was originally intended to be used as a formal general purpose hardware platform.
-The fact that Star Jacker, the first game to be released on a shared board for this system, had the game number silkscreened on the PCB, supports this.
+This is further supported by the fact that Star Jacker, the first game to be released on a shared board for this system, had the game-specific 834 full assembly part number silkscreened on the PCB.
+Later games placed a sticker over this part number, replacing it with their game-specific part number.

 It seems clear that there’s no distinct System 1 and System 2 hardware platforms, although there is a case to be made that all the various games released with similar and largely compatible hardware form a de-facto system of sorts.
 It appears likely that one first game was produced with a game-specific main board.
 To save time and costs however, that board was then re-used for other games.
 In some cases the board was used in an identical form, but in other cases the main board was revised to extend it slightly, for example to allow larger ROM sizes, or to add additional hardware, but still in a game-specific form.
 This approach had served Sega well in the past, no doubt reducing the up-front development time and costs for the first title, but with 30+ games released for this line of hardware, more than Sega had ever done before on an arcade platform, this approach would have ended up quite inefficient over time.
 It appears Sega ultimately found themselves revising the hardware once for approximately every three games they released.
 It seems highly likely that Sega’s experience with this hardware is what lead them to build formal general purpose platforms shortly afterwards.
 Having a flexible and extensible general purpose base board, with a switchable ROM board, allowed Sega to release many titles on a single hardware platform, reducing R&D costs over the life of the system and simplifying software development, while also making it easier for arcade operators to upgrade to new titles on the same platform.